I’m going to make a bold claim here: every business should have a referral program.

 Referrals are sales + marketing gold.
 A person referred to your business by a friend is 4x more likely to purchase your product than a stranger on the street.
-To make things better, referred customers are, on average, 16% more profitable than a non-referred customer.
+To make things better, referred customers are, on average, 16% more profitable than non-referred customers.

 But referrals don’t just appear out of thin air.
 Like gold, you have to do a little digging to hit paydirt.

 That’s where referral programs for businesses come in handy.

 We’ve seen the biggest tech companies of our decade use referral programs to grow – Dropbox, PayPal, Uber, and more.
 Now we’re seeing referral programs explode into all industry verticals…

 The images above are actual referral campaigns built using Referral Factory – the platform we launched in 2020, that is now used by 100s of brands to run and manage their referral programs 🚀

 Here’s something crazy: one “in-person impression” (meaning a friend talking up your product to another friend) is 5x more impactful than an online, paid impression.